emilynordmann/AllOfUs-intro-to-r/docs/02-intro-to-r.md

 ## Getting help {#help}

 You will feel like you need a *lot* of help when you're starting to learn.
 This won't really go away; it's impossible to memorise everything.
 The goal is to learn enough about the structure of R that you can look things up quickly.
-This is why we'll introduce specialised jargon in the glossary; it's easier to google "convert <a class='glossary' target='_blank' title='A data type representing strings of text.' href='https://psyteachr.github.io/glossary/c#character'>character</a> to <a class='glossary' target='_blank' title='A data type representing a real decimal number or integer.' href='https://psyteachr.github.io/glossary/n#numeric'>numeric</a> in R" than "make numbers in quotes be actual numbers not words".
+This is why we'll introduce specialised jargon in the glossary; it's easier to google "convert <a class='glossary'>character<span class='def'></span></a> to <a class='glossary'>numeric<span class='def'></span></a> in R" than "make numbers in quotes be actual numbers not words".
 In addition to the function help described above, here's some additional resources you should use often.

 ### Package reference manuals